ORAN 7.2 RU Guide

 The split 7.2 interface requires tight timing synchronization between the DU and RU.
 O-RAN WG 4 has defined various synchronization methods for use with Open Fronthaul.
 These are outlined in O-RAN.WG4.CUS.0-R003-v11.00 Section 11.

 In this setup we use LLS-C3.
 The LLS-C3 configuration enables the distribution of network timing between central sites and remote sites from PRTC/T-GM to RU.
-In simpler terms, it allows the synchronization of one or more PRTC/T-GM devices (serving as SYNCE+PTP masters) in the fronthaul network to transmit network timing signals to DU and RU components as seen in the figure above.
-In our setup the Falcon switch is acting as the PTP grandmaster (which is synchronized via GPS), providing timing to the RU and the DU.
+In simpler terms, it allows the synchronization of one or more PRTC/T-GM devices (serving as PTP master) in the fronthaul network to transmit network timing signals to DU and RU components as seen in the figure above.
+In our setup the fronthaul switch is acting as the PTP grandmaster (which is synchronized via GPS), providing timing to the RU and the DU.
 These are connected to the SFP+ 10G ports on the switch via Ethernet.

 Note

 The OFH library supports all of the defined clock model and synchronization topologies defined by O-RAN WG4.
-The use of LLS-C3 is specific to this hardware setup.
+The use of LLS-C3 is specific to this example.

 Configuration